mrknorman/evolving_attention_thesis/07_crosswave/07_crosswave.typ

 Autoencoders can also be used for anomaly rejection which has application in gravitational-wave analysis in both glitch and burst detection.
 Because an autoendoer is trained to reconstruct data from a given distribution, if it is fed a result that lies outside that distribution this will likely result in a high reconstruction loss.
 The value of this loss then can be used to determine if the autoencoder has encountered something from outside its training distribution.
 In the case of gravitational-wave glitches, we can train a model on known glitch types or a single known glitch type, we can then reject glitches that the autoencoder can successfully reconstruct as specimines of known detector glitches.
 For anomaly detection, we can instead train the model to reconstruct a standard interferometer background, if the autoencoder fails to reconstruct a section of the background well, it could be an indication of the presence of an anomaly, which in some cases could be a gravitational wave burst, combined with anomalies from multiple detectors, this could lead to a confirmed burst detection once glitches have been ruled out.

 An autoencoder has three parts, an encoder, a decoder, and a latent vector.
+See @autoencoder-diagrams.
 The encoder attempts to reduce the input vector into a smaller latent space vector.
 Performing a kind of dimensional reduction which hopefully preserves most of the information content of the input vector by representing it in a more efficient data format.
 In most distributions that are interesting, there is a significant structure that can be learned and used to compress the data.
 Similar to compression algorithms, if the input data is random and has no structure, there will not be a way to represent that data in a much more efficient way.
 The encoder commonly has an identical structure to the convolutional layers in a CNN, as a function to compress the input data down into smaller feature maps, which is an identical function to what we require from our encoder.
 Encoders can also be built with dense or attention layers, and share most of the benefits and drawbacks of these previously discussed.

+As well as acting as unsupervised models, it is possible to use pseudo-autoencoders which have the same structure as autoencoders but are not autoencoders in the truest definition, to produce an output that is not the same as its input, but instead an altered version of the input.
+This can be used to transform the input in some way, for example adding a filter to an image or audio input, or it can be used to try and remove noise from the original image.
+This latter type is known as a *denoising autoencoder*, and it is what we will be using as part of our expanded crosswave architecture.
+Denoising autoencoders are no longer considered unsupervised models, as the labels must be denoised versions of the input vectors.
+During training, the autoencoder learns to extract important features from the input image but ignores the noise, as it is not present in the output label and would be unnecessary information to propagate through the model.
+There have been some attempts to apply denoising autoencoders to gravitational-wave data in order to remove interferometer noise and reveal hidden gravitational-wave signals.

+#figure(
+    grid(
+        columns: 1,
+        rows:    1,
+        gutter: 1em,
+        [ #image("dense_autoencoder.png", width: 80%) ],
+        [ #image("convolutional_autoencoder.png", width: 100%) ]
+    ),
+    caption: [Illustration of two trivial autoencoder architectures, one using only dense layers, the other using convolutional layers.
+Both networks have very few neurons and would likely not see use in any real practical application but are presented for illustration only.
+Autoencoders consist of an encoder that performs dimensional reduction on an input vector to reduce its dimensionality to a smaller latent space and produce a latent vector, this latent vector is then processed by the decoder which attempts to perform the inverse operation and reconstruct the original input image, or a slightly altered version of the input, for example a denoised version of the original input.
+Often the decoder is simply an inversed version of the encoder, which introduces the concept of transposed convolutional layers which perform the inverted operation of convolutional layers. _Upper:_ Illustrative dense layer autoencoder with a two-layer encoder and a two-layer decoder.
+The latent space of this autoencoder has two dimensions meaning the dimensionality of the input vector has been reduced from five down to two _Lower:_ Illustrative convolutional autoencoder with a two-layer encoder consisting of convolutional layers and a two-layer decoder consisting of transposed convolutional layers.
+The latent vector of this autoencoder has four elements, which means there has only been a reduction of one element between the input vector and the latent space.]
+) <autoencoder-diagrams>

 == CrossWave Architecture

+The CrossWave architecture is the most ambitious model architecture presented in this document.
+It attempts to combine many intuitions gained throughout the research, with contemporary network features that are known to work well in similar domains.
+We utilize several new conceptual elements, denoising autoencoder head, and cross-attention layers, which are described in more detail in @additional-elements.

 #set page(
   flipped: true